Our Impact

 Reinventing Green Spaces

-The Summit Park Line Foundation is transforming the abandoned Rahway Valley Railroad into a 1.2 mile pedestrian park that offers an outlet for people to stroll, bike, observe, and commune across our city.
-The Summit Foundation was one of the earliest supporters of the project and contributed an initial $35,000 grant toward phase one of the Park Line’s initial design and engineering, Summit Public Art installations, plantings, and benches.
-Our subsequent funding of $63,000 toward full access and fortifying bridges demonstrates our dedication to the creation and preservation of green spaces.
+Summit Park Line is transforming the abandoned Rahway Valley rail corridor into a 1.2-mile linear park offering a safe and scenic walking and biking path across our city.
+The Summit Foundation was one of the earliest supporters of the project and contributed an initial $35,000 grant in 2017 toward phase one of Summit Park Line’s design and engineering, Summit Public Art installations, plantings, and benches.
+Our subsequent $83,000 in grants to fortify bridges, paths, and access on this rails-to-trails park underscore our commitment to creating and preserving green spaces that everyone can enjoy.

 Youth Career Development and Building Nonprofit Capacity